shaun9111/necesse-server/README.md

 This will require some knowloegd of creating an instance on oracle cloud and how to open ports on oracle cloud.
 Those steps arent listed yet.

-If anyone wants to commit changes, I will check them and credit you in the readme file afterwards. once you have a vm up and running and you have SSH into it using putty or other similar program. use the putty terminal to run these commands.
+If anyone wants to commit changes, I will check them and credit you in the readme file afterwards.

+Once you have a vm up and running and you have SSH into it using putty or other similar program. use the putty terminal to run these commands.

 1. sudo yum check-update
 2. sudo yum update